leaningtech/labs/sites/browserpod/src/content/docs/14-reference/02-TextFile/01-read.md

 ---
 title: read
-description: Read data from the file
+description: "Read text from a TextFile in a BrowserPod Pod, returning the requested length of data as a decoded string."
 ---

 ```ts